runnerty/runnerty/docs/process.md

 ]
 ```

-In oper left and right we can use values comming from the output of other process or chain, values defined in global_values in the conf.json or values defined in the custom_values of the chain.
+In oper_left and oper_right we can use values comming from the output of other process or chain, values defined in global_values in the conf.json or values defined in the custom_values of the chain.

 These are the different conditions that can be used: ```"==", "!=", ">=", "<="```